h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Contains Duplicate/solution.md

 ```
 1. We are given an integer array and we're to return "true" if any of the number in the array appears at least twice and "false" if the numbers in the array are distinct
-2. First I will sort the array then I will create a hash table containing each elements in the array and it's corresponding occurrence, then I'll iterate through the hash table values and see if any is greater than 2 or not
+2. First I will create a hash table containing each elements in the array and it's corresponding occurrence, then I'll iterate through the hash table values and see if any is greater than 2 or not
 If it is then I'll return "true" else "false"
 ```